-A. At the beginning and end of three-month periods 2023 and 2022, refund liabilities both amounted to \$151,130.

-B. Refund liabilities pertains to licencing revenue recognised in accordance with contractual terms agreed upon with customers.
+- A. At the beginning and end of the three-month periods ended March 31, 2025 and 2024, refund liabilities both amounted to \$151,130. - B. Refund liabilities pertains to licencing revenue recognised in accordance with contractual terms agreed upon with customers.